The regional and national judges use these criteria to evaluate all aspects of the projects and presentations:

 Teamwork: Is it clear how each member contributed?
 Was there an appropriate distribution of workload and responsibilities?
 All team members must have active roles in the design, execution and delivery of results of the research submitted to the Siemens Competition and have made a substantial contribution to the effort.

-2017 Siemens Competition registration is now open.
+2017 Siemens Competition registration is now closed.